 These are small compact spiders.
 They are brown or greyish with a pattern of light or white hairs.
 The sexes are different in appearance.
 The hind legs are noticeably longer than the other.
 Their habitat ranges from sand dunes to wet or stony areas and high altitudes in mountains, sometimes even above the tree line.

 Synageles is a genus of ant-mimic spiders.
 They are quite small (about 4 mm.) and closely resemble ants in behavior and appearance.
-They walk around busily and move theirrhythmically up and down.
+They walk around busily and move their abdomen rhythmically up and down.
 In addition, they lift the first pair of legs, so it seems like they have antennae.
-In the male, the is slightly constricted in the middle.
+In the male, the abdomen is slightly constricted in the middle.